csorbakristof/ultetestervezo/app/prompting/userguide.md

 2. **Version Control**: Use descriptive filenames with dates
 3. **Share Libraries**: Export plant databases to share with others
 4. **Import Gradually**: Test imports with copies of your data first
+5. **Garden Maintenance**: Use Clear All Plant Assignments for fresh starts while preserving garden structure

 ### Interface Usage
 1. **Editor Mode**: Turn off for clean presentation views